Struggling to fit three booster seats across your back seat? You’re not alone.

 Seat Belt Placement

 Check the location of seat belts across the back seat.
 Measure the distance between each belt buckle and anchor point.
 Confirm if the belts are lap-only or lap-and-shoulder types.
 Proper belt placement is crucial for booster seat safety.
-It ensures the seat belt fits the child correctly over the booster.
+It ensures the the 5-step seat belt fit tests the child correctly over the booster.

 Car Seat Anchors And Latch System